 When a kid’s in the hospital, little things mean a lot

-At Children’s Hospitals and Clinics of Minnesota, we know that dealing with epilepsy can make kids — not to mention parents — a bundle of nerves.
+At Children’s Minnesota, we know that dealing with epilepsy can make kids — not to mention parents — a bundle of nerves.
 Rest assured that when your child comes to Children’s for monitoring or surgery, care and comfort are always our top priorities.

 To make things easier, we’ve designed the Karen and George Benz Family Pediatric Neuroscience Center with families like yours in mind.
 Our spacious private rooms make it easy to stay right at your child’s side.
 Plus you’ll find a wide array of amenities that foster togetherness, such as a sibling play area and Children’s own in-house TV channel that you can tune in to as a family.

 We also strive to provide the little touches, whether it’s tracking down fresh bagels or connecting your iPad to our wireless network.
 So if you need anything, please ask.
 If it matters to you or your child, it matters to us.